smartcontractkit/chainlink-starknet/packages-ts/gauntlet-starknet-oz/README.md

-# Gauntlet Starknet Commands for the Account Contract
+# Gauntlet Starknet Commands for the Open Zeppelin Contracts

-## Setup an account
+## Account

 Run the following command: